How To Write a Business Plan for a Loan That Gets Approved

 During this part of the process, you really need to get specific.
 Lenders need to know exactly how much funding you're asking for, what you'll do with it, and how it supports your business goals.

 Then break it down.
-Create a simple table or bulleted list that shows how the funds will be used — things like inventory, equipment, hiring, marketing, or buying real estate.
+Create a simple table or bulleted list that shows how the funds will be used (things like inventory, equipment, hiring, marketing, or buying real estate).
 If you plan to invest in growth or shore up cash flow, mention that too.

 Be sure to explain how this funding will impact your business.
-Connect each expense to a clear outcome — more customers, higher revenue, better efficiency.
-By providing a greater understanding of your funding needs, you'll help lenders see that you're not just spending — you're building.
+Connect each expense to a clear outcome: more customers, higher revenue, better efficiency.
+By providing a greater understanding of your funding needs, you'll help lenders see that you're not just spending, you're building.

 Also, touch on your credit score and financial position.
 If your score is strong or improving, say so.
 Lenders want to know you're financially responsible and likely to repay.
+In 2025, the SBA guaranteed over 85,000 loans totaling $45 billion.
+Borrowers who present clear, well-supported funding requests are more likely to be among them.

 Financial Plan: Projections and Repayment Confidence